 So you know that you should be a dab hand at hemming but you are not sure why?
 Trust us; you will need to use this skill at some point.
-If you have ever brought a dress and felt that it sat a little too high on your thigh, an ability to adapt the hem will come in very handy!
+If you have ever brought a dress and felt that it set a little too high on your thigh, then the ability to adapt the hem will come in very handy!

 All you need to get started is the following: